September 20, 1973: The day Billie Jean King defeated Bobby Riggs in the famous “Battle of the Sexes”

 Every day, Tennis Majors takes you back to one of the most iconic moments in tennis history.
-On this day, September 20, 1973, Billie Jean King famously beat Bobby Riggs in the Battle of the Sexes.
+On this day in 1973, Billie Jean King set out to champion the cause of women’s tennis by taking on a 55-year-old Bobby Riggs, once the top-ranked player in the world who did not respect women’s tennis

-On this day, September 20, 1973, Billie Jean King defeated Bobby Riggs to win the famous “Battle of the Sexes,” 6-4, 6-3, 6-3.
-Played in front of 30,000 spectators and watched by millions of people on television, this match put an end to Riggs’ crusade against women’s tennis, which had started in the late 1960s and had peaked in May 1973, when he beat Margaret Court in an event recalled as “Mother’s Day Massacre.”
+On this day, September 20 in 1973, Billie Jean King defeated Bobby Riggs 6-4, 6-3, 6-3 to win the famous “Battle of the Sexes”.
+Played in front of 30,000 spectators and watched by millions of people on television, this match put an end to Riggs’ crusade against women’s tennis, which had started in the late 1960s and had peaked in May 1973 when he beat Margaret Court in an event that came to be known as “Mother’s Day Massacre.”

 “If she can’t beat a tired old man, she doesn’t deserve half her dough.”

-King did not take the bait.
+Billie Jean King did not take the bait.
 She knew how much was at stake there: if she was to lose, her cause would be lost.
-Risks were too high.
+The risks were too high.

 The self-proclaimed male pig chauvinist, beside himself with excitement, boasted, “Now I want King bad.
 I’ll play her on clay, grass, wood, cement, marble or roller skates.
 We got to keep this sex thing going.”

 When King found out that Court had been heavily defeated, she knew that she had no choice but to accept the challenge.
-She could avoid Riggs no longer.
-She had said herself that if Court was beaten, she would have to face Riggs herself.
+She could no longer avoid Riggs.
+She had herself said that if Court was beaten, she would have to face Riggs herself.

 “This isn’t just a tennis match,” declared Riggs in the pre-match press conference.
 “It’s a battle of the sexes and the gladiator of the men happens to be me, a 55-year old man with one foot in the grave.”